ibm-cloud-docs/vmware-service/vmaas/tenant-viewing-vdc.md

 3. Click the **Actions** menu, and then click **Delete instance**.
 4. Confirm that you want to delete the instance.

    The status of the VDC is changed to **Deleting**.
-When the VDC is deleted successfully, the components are released, and the status is changed to **Deleted**.
+The components are released when the VDC is deleted successfully.

 Alternatively, you can click the delete icon that is located in the VDC row of the **Virtual data centers** summary table.
 {: fast-path}